-Non-random initial states with particular geometries help to better understand specific features related to the initial segregation and its further evolution.
-In Sects.
-III A and III B we consider two regular initial states, with either a flat or a circular interface, respectively, separating the regions with different opinions on a 2d square lattice of finite size L. Then, in Sect.
-III C, instead of a single pair of tailored domains, we study a random, fully disordered initial configuration where
+Nonrandom initial states with specific geometries allow a better understanding of particular features related to the initial segregation and its subsequent evolution.
+In Secs.
+III A and III B we consider two regular initial states: one with a flat interface and the other with a circular interface, respectively, separating regions with different opinions on a 2D square lattice of finite size L. Then in Sec.
+III C, instead of a single pair of tailored domains, we examine a random, fully disordered initial configuration where the emergent coarsening dynamics may evolve towards consensus through configurations resembling the aforementioned circular or flat interfaces.
+In all cases there exists a broad range of $\Delta \eta$ values that induce surface tension in the PVM, even without an energy cost associated with the interface.
+These initial states and the related curvaturedriven dynamics are illustrated in the sequences shown in the rows of Fig. 1.
+Unless explicitly stated, averages are computed over sets with 10^3 or 10^4 samples.

-Figure 1: Snapshots for the PVM with $\Delta \eta = 10^{-2}$ and the different initial states discussed in the text.
-Red and blue indicate the two opposite opinions, with regular voters (zealots) having the darker (lighter) colors.
-In all cases, zealots segregate and the normal voters occupy the intermediate active region (AR).
+FIG. 1.
+Snapshots of the PVM with $\Delta \eta = 10^{-2}$ and the different initial states discussed in the text.
+Different colors represent opposite opinions, with regular voters (zealots) shown in darker (lighter) colors.
+In all cases, zealots segregate, while normal voters occupy the intermediate active region (AR).
 (Top) Flat initial interface with opposite opinions distributed in equal-sized rectangular stripes.
-Once the AR forms, it diffuses through the lattice and eventually collides with the border.
-After that, consensus is easily attained.
-(Middle) Circular initial interface of radius $R_0 = 32$ sites separating the group of same-opinion agents inside the circle from those outside.
+Once the AR forms, it diffuses through the lattice and eventually collides with the border, leading to consensus.
+(Middle) Circular initial interface of radius $R_0 = 32$ sites separating the group of like-minded agents inside the circle from those outside.
 Both the AR and the central region with zealots shrink until they both disappear.
-(Bottom) Random initial state with each opinion chosen with the same probability.
+(Bottom) Random initial state with each opinion chosen with equal probability.
 Domains of different sizes form and evolve, resembling the IM0.